khansameeruser/aws-serverless-web-app/DEPLOYMENT.md

-# This is a step by step Deployment Guide
+# This is a Step by Step Deployment Guide

 ## Step 1: S3 Bucket Creation